projektmotor/ctrl-space-documentation/en/user/first_steps.md

-# Your First Steps with Ctrl-Space
+# Your First Steps with CTRL+SPACE

-To explain the core features of Ctrl-Space, we will walk through a little tutorial.
+To explain the core features of CTRL+SPACE, we will walk through a little tutorial.
 It should cover a very basic templating workflow, including the creation of project, import of a Photoshop file, using some SlimageViewer tools and hydrate image data with Blueprints.